CombatWombatHub/aiml-notes/docs/source/ai/development/developing.md

-## ML Development Pipeline
+## ML Development
-In addition to training, the process of developing a new ML Model to solve a problem has a lot of steps if you want to do it right.
+**ML Development Pipeline** In addition to training, the process of developing a new ML Model to solve a problem has a lot of steps if you want to do it right.
 See GeeksForGeeks [Machine Learning Tutorial](https://www.geeksforgeeks.org/machine-learning/machine-learning/) for links to how-tos on each step.

 ## Data Preprocessing